Rameh: Demography

 Writing in the 1960s, the historian Jacob Landau noted that Rameh was "distinguished by its high level of education and standard of living, expressed in the home, dress and general behaviour".
 At the time at least, the Greek Orthodox community was the largest religious group in the village and held the most influence over its local affairs, followed by the Greek Catholics (Melkites).
 The Druze maintained significant numbers in Rameh, but were politically divided at the time into two factions, while the smaller Christian communities, namely the Roman Catholics, and the Muslims, most of whom were internally displaced refugees from nearby villages, wielded little political influence.
 The Druze of Rameh are generally known to be the "least traditionally minded [Druze] in Israel", according to the historian Robert Betts.

+Voting Patterns

+In the 2022 election, 62 percent of voters in Rameh voted for the Arab parties, while 28 percent voted for the parties of the center-left coalition led by Yair Lapid and 8 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.

 Notable people

 In alphabetical order by surname, article excluded: